Web framework: Model–view–controller (MVC)

 Many frameworks follow the MVC architectural pattern to separate the data model into business rules (the "controller") and the user interface (the "view").
 This is generally considered a good practice as it modularizes code, promotes code reuse, and allows multiple interfaces to be applied.
 In web applications, this permits different views to be presented, for example serving different web pages for mobile vs. desktop browsers, or providing machine-readable web service interfaces.

 Push-based vs. pull-based

 Most MVC frameworks follow a push-based architecture also called "action-based".
 These frameworks use actions that do the required processing, and then "push" the data to the view layer to render the results.
-Django, Ruby on Rails, Symfony, Spring MVC, Stripes, Sails.js, CodeIgniter are good examples of this architecture.
 An alternative to this is pull-based architecture, sometimes also called "component-based".
 These frameworks start with the view layer, which can then "pull" results from multiple controllers as needed.
 In this architecture, multiple controllers can be involved with a single view.
-Lift, Tapestry, JBoss Seam, Jakarta Server Faces, and Wicket are examples of pull-based architectures.

-Play, Struts, RIFE, and ZK have support for both push- and pull-based application controller calls.